256-Foundation/Libre-Board-website/README.md

 The timeline for this grant is six months with the opportunity to extend the grant at the conclusion of each six month cycle, pending negotiations.

 ## Materials:
 Materials for this project’s prototype are included in the budget.
-Potential materials for the project may include but are not limited to miscellaneous components, various compute modules, custom designed PCBs, and various other tools or software.
+Potential materials for the project may include but are not limited to miscellaneous components, various compute modules, custom designed PCBs, and various other tools or

+## Community Support
+For help with Libre Board, please use [The 256 Foundation public forum](https://t.me/the256foundation) on Telegram.software.

 ## Team Members:
 Lead Engineer = [@Schnitzel](https://x.com/Schnitzel)